“There is another world, but it is in this one.” — William Butler Yeats

 I look at God, God looks at me, and we both know we’ve messed something up.
 This wasn’t supposed to happen.
 I shouldn’t have come home with a stranger and break Mr Norris’s window.
 He probably thinks he should have included more details in his story, so I would have fallen in love with him and stopped swearing by now.
 Soon after, we’re running up the stairs to my apartment, talking about how little coffee I’ve got left.
 He says he blames himself for that.
 I tell him not to worry, writers think about characters and plots, not how much coffee imaginary women have in their homes.
 He smiles and I must admit that he is quite good at this whole charade.
 He then asks me if I think he is crazy.
 I stop, turn around and ask him the same thing.

 “You look pretty insecure for someone who claims to be my maker,” I say.

 He shakes his head with a slow smile.
 ‘I told you,’ he says quietly, ‘I’m not following the storyline.
 There is no storyline for tonight.
 I couldn’t have seen this coming.
 We’re making it up, it’s all just as absurd to me.’

 I can’t believe myself.
-I brought home an insane person and I can’t stop playing along.
+I can’t stop playing along.
 I want to go talk to myself in the mirror until I sober up, but curiosity got the best of me and pinned me down.